sallyene01/HR-LITA-Project/README.md

 ## DATA COLLECTED
 ---
 The Data collected includes the following key columns;
-- Region; The geographical location of each store
+- States; The geographical location of each store.
-- Product; Items sold
+- Attrition; Current and ex employees.
-- Order date; the day of the week for each transaction
+- Age; Age of Employees.
-- Quantity; The number of units sold for each transaction
+- Educational Field; Field of study of Employees.
-- Unit Price; The amount for each product
+- Job Role; Role of Employees.
-- Revenue; The total monetary value generated from sale.
+- Gender; The Gender of Employees.
-- Customer Name; Names of customers that patronzse the store
+- Marital Status; Marital Status of Employees.

   ## PROJECT OBJECTIVES